-The child identification program was launched at the West Virginia/Miami football game on September 27th, 1997.
+The National Child Identification Program was launched at the West Virginia/Miami football game on September 27th, 1997.
 On that day, the University of Miami distributed nearly 12,000 ID Kits.
 That year, more than 1 million ID Kits were distributed at NCAA Division I-A college stadiums.
-In 1998, the AFCA expanded the program to the NFL and all NCAA divisions - Division IA, IAA, II, and III.
+In 1998, the AFCA expanded the program to the NFL and all NCAA divisions – Division IA, IAA, II, and III.
 Since its inception, the National Child ID Program has distributed more than 4.2 million ID kits at college football stadiums.

 On April 26, 1999, in support of the need for thorough child identification, the Texas Senate passed Senate Resolution No. 685 and the Texas House of Representatives passed H.R.
 Resolution No. 735.
 Both resolutions determined that every one of more than four million children attending public schools in the state of Texas would be offered and inkless ID Kit.